-- the vehicle must not have failed the council's vehicle inspection or MOT during the previous 5 years.
-An advisory on more than one occasion relating to the same item will also constitute a fail - the vehicle passes the council's inspection at first presentation - the bodywork is in near perfect condition and there are no other factors which detract from the overall appearance of the vehicle - the general paint condition, livery and signage are not showing signs of fading, discolouration or mismatching that detract from the overall appearance of the vehicle - the interior of the vehicle will be in excellent condition, clean and free from damage, damp, bad odours, and discolouration, this includes the boot space - the vehicle is in excellent mechanical condition, safe and roadworthy with no signs of corrosion to mechanical parts, chassis, underside, or body work - a complete service record must accompany the vehicle to evidence that it has been properly maintained in accordance with the manufacturer's specification throughout the life of the vehicle.
+- iv) the bodywork is of a high standard condition and there are no other factors which detract from the overall appearance of the vehicle.
+The body work should be viewed from a distance of not more than 2 metres. - v) the general paint condition, livery and signage are not showing signs of fading, discolouration, scratches, blemishes, or other mismatching faults that detract from the overall appearance of the vehicle. - vi) the interior of the vehicle will be of a high standard with only slight soiling through normal use, clean and free from damage, damp, bad odours, and discolouration, this includes the boot space. - vii) the vehicle is in a high standard of mechanical condition, safe and roadworthy with no signs of excessive corrosion to mechanical parts, chassis, underside, or body work. - viii) a service record of not less than 10 years must accompany the vehicle to evidence that it has been properly maintained in accordance with the manufacturer's specification. - 13.4.2

-It is an officer's professional opinion based on the above as to whether a vehicle can be considered 'exceptional condition'.
-An officer's decision is final.
-It is accepted that few vehicles will meet these criteria.
+It is an Officer's professional opinion based on the above as to whether a vehicle can be considered a high standard.
+If the Officer decides the vehicle may be licensed it will only be licensed for one year and will then be determined on renewal.

-4.6 Emissions policy

-From the date this policy becomes effective, all new vehicles must exceed Euro 6 emission standards (Euro 6 compliant being registered on or after 6 February 2014).

-From 1 April 2026 the council will only licence new vehicles which are Ultra Low Emission Vehicles (ULEV) as defined by the Vehicle Certification Agency Zero & Ultra Low Emission Vehicles (ULEV) | Vehicle Certification Agency (vehicle-certification-agency.gov.uk)

-In recognising the importance of its vehicle fleet switching towards more environmentally friendly vehicles, from the date of the introduction of this policy until 31 March 2028 financial incentives will apply to the licensing of zero, low emissions and ultra-low emissions vehicles for vehicles approved by the Vehicle Certification Agency CO2 Emissions: Directgov - Find new cars by fuel economy (vehicle-certification-agency.gov.uk)

-4.7 Wheelchair Accessible Vehicles (WAV's)

-Conditions are relating to WAV's are appended to this policy at appendix 10

-Passengers may not be charged an additional fee for using a WAV.

-WAV's may be side or rear loading.

-A WAV is defined as a vehicle which can a accommodate at least one wheelchair (reference wheelchair) of the following dimensions as a minimum standard.

-- 700mm wide

-- 1200mm in length

-- 1350mm in height

-It is recognised that some chairs and mobility aids maybe unable to access some WAVs.
-The Equality Act 2010 recognises this possibility.

-Upon receiving a vehicle application, if a vehicle meets the criteria, it will be defined as a WAV.
-The details of the vehicle will be added to a list of WAVs which will be published via the council's website.
-Details that will be published are:
+- 13.5 Emissions policy - 13.5.1 From 1 April 2030 the Council will only issue a first licence for vehicles which are Ultra Low Emission Vehicles (ULEV) as defined by the Vehicle Certification Agency Zero & Ultra Low Emission Vehicles (ULEV) | Vehicle Certification Agency (vehicle-certification-agency.gov.uk) - 13.6 Wheelchair Accessible Vehicles (WAV's) - 13.6.1 Conditions relating to WAV's are appended to this policy at Appendix 9. - 13.6.2 Passengers may not be charged an additional fee for using a WAV. - 13.6.3 WAV's may be side or rear loading. - 13.6.4 A WAV is defined as a vehicle which can a accommodate at least one wheelchair (reference wheelchair) of the following dimensions as a minimum standard. - 700mm wide - 1200mm in length - 1350mm in height - 13.6.5 It is recognised that some chairs and mobility aids may be unable to access some WAVs.
+The Equality Act 2010 recognises this possibility. - 13.6.6 Upon receiving a vehicle application, if a vehicle meets the criteria, it will be defined as a WAV.
+The details of the vehicle will be added to a list of WAVs which will be published via the Council's website.
+Details that will be published are: - Make and model of vehicle. - Licence number.

-- Make and model of vehicle - Licence number - Whether vehicle is taxi or PHV - Name of vehicles operator and contact details - Information about size and weight that can be accommodated if outside of minimum standards - Information on numbers of wheelchairs that can be accommodated in vehicle

-In accordance with Equality Act 2010, a hard copy of the list can be made available upon request.
+- Whether vehicle is taxi or PHV. - Name of vehicles operator and contact details. - Information about size and weight that can be accommodated if outside of minimum standards. - Information on numbers of wheelchairs that can be accommodated in the vehicle. - 13.6.7 In accordance with Equality Act, a hard copy of the WAV list can be made available upon request.